• Skip to primary navigation

 Can I use frozen green beans?

 Yes!
 You can definitely use frozen green beans.
 It might take a little longer for them to cook if you throw them in from frozen, but once they get going, they will cook just fine.
-Just plan accordingly and leave yourself an extra hour or so of cooking time for the crockpot to heat up.
-I have made this recipe using frozen cut green beans, fresh green beans from the garden, and haricot verts (skinny green beans) and it has turned out great each way.
+Just plan accordingly and leave yourself an extra hour or so of cooking time.
+I have made this recipe using frozen cut green beans, fresh green beans from the garden, and haricot verts (skinny green beans), and it has turned out great each way.

 Can I use canned green beans?

 Eh.
-This one is a personal preference.
-Canned green beans are already kind of mushy, so cooking them in the crockpot will turn them into even more mush.
+This is a personal preference, but canned green beans are already kind of mushy, so cooking them in the crockpot will turn them into even more mush.
 If that is all you have, you can certainly give it a try, but I would probably cook them on the stove for a much shorter amount of time to try to preserve some texture if at all possible.

-Can Southern Green Beans be cooked in an Instant Pot?
+Can Southern Green Beans be cooked in an Instant Pot or pressure cooker?

 Oh yeah.
 I have a really great recipe to make Instant Pot Southern Green Beans.
 It is my go-to side dish when I forgot to plan something to go with dinner.